CAAPIM/gateway-developer-plugin/doc/listen-ports.md

 # Listen Ports Configuration
 This is a file containing the custom listen ports that are available in the gateway.
-The policy backed services configuration file is expected to be in the `config` directory.
+The listen ports configuration file is expected to be in the `config` directory.
 It should be either `listen-ports.yml` or `listen-ports.json`.

 An example `listen-ports.yml` file would look like:
 ```yaml